|

 trade payment for enduring a few pop-up advertisements and don't care if their general Internet surfing habits

 are being tracked.
 The problem begins when they become intrusive.
+That's when adware becomes spyware.
+When adware is expanded to use your computer's resources to

 steal information, it becomes spyware.
 Computer users who are installing a program or swapping files (i.e. music